Netanyahu orders cutback in contacts with Palestinian Authority

 At a cabinet session on Sunday, Netanyahu pledged to retaliate for Abbas's move, which Israel sees as a unilateral step toward statehood and an attempt to gain leverage over it.

-Israel had conditioned freedom for the fourth and last group of the 104 prisoners it had pledged to release, when peace talks restarted last July, on a Palestinian commitment to extend the negotiations beyond April.
+When the peace talks restarted last July, Israel had conditioned freedom for the fourth and last group of the 104 prisoners it had pledged to release on a Palestinian commitment to extend the negotiations beyond April.

-It said the tender to build new houses in East Jerusalem, had been issued last year and was resubmitted because there had been no initial takers.
+It said the tender to build new houses in East Jerusalem, which Palestinians want as the capital of a future state, had been issued last year and was resubmitted because there had been no initial takers.

 Palestinians fear settlements, built on land Israel captured in a 1967 war, could deny them a viable state.
 Most countries consider the settlements illegal.
 Israel cites historical and Biblical links to the West Bank and Jerusalem and says it intends to keep major settlement blocs in any future peace deal.

-(Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem, Noah Browning in Ramallah and Patricia Zengerle in Washington; Editing by Crispian Balmer and Mark Heinrich)
+(Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem and Noah Browning in Ramallah; Editing by Crispian Balmer and Tom Heneghan)